 Curtin’s decision that the Australian troops should be returned home proved correct.
 The Australian soldiers would have arrived in Rangoon on 26 February 1942, by which time the Japanese were already in position to take the city.

 Rangoon fell on 7 March, the same day Japanese forces invaded Lae and Salamaua and initiated the New Guinea campaign to the immediate north of Australia.

 Soldiers from the 7th Division were essential in turning the tide against the Japanese advance, fighting in the first battles that halted the Japanese progress in the Pacific at Milne Bay and on the protracted and bloody Kokoda Trail campaign.

 Curtin’s insistence on returning troops to Australia rather than fighting in a distant part of the British Empire combined with his New Year’s speech in December 1941 and his American address in March 1942 were instrumental in moving Australia’s primary foreign policy allegiances from Britain to the United States.

-L Carmen-Brown and G Ditchburn (eds), John Curtin and international relations during World War II, John Curtin Prime Ministerial Library, Perth, Western Australia, 1999
+Lesley Carmen-Brown and Geraldine Ditchburn (eds), John Curtin and International Relations during World War II, John Curtin Prime Ministerial Library, Perth, Western Australia, 1999.

 David Day, John Curtin, Harper Collins, Sydney, 1999.

 John K Edwards, Curtin’s Gift: Reinterpreting Australia’s Greatest Prime Minister, Allen and Unwin, Crows Nest, NSW, 2005.